Challenges in Statistically Rejecting the Perfect Competition Hypothesis Using Imperfect Competition Data: Introduction

+These results, which align with the theoretical statistical power formula, underscore the inherent difficulty of testing perfect competition.
+This difficulty arises primarily from the limited number of markets rather than from methodological deficiencies.

-Our results and code provide a valuable reference for applied researchers examining assumptions about firm conduct in homogeneous goods markets, i.e., whether it is perfect competition, Cournot competition, or perfect collusion.
+Our results and accompanying code provide a valuable resource for applied researchers investigating assumptions about firm conduct in homogeneous goods markets, whether considering perfect competition, Cournot competition, or perfect collusion.